MorphX2/vue-cli-docker-container/README.md

-# Containerizing the VUE Hello World Node Application
+# Containerizing the Vue Hello World Node Application

-This small set of instructions will help you containerize the vue-cli and hello-world Node.js application.
+This set of instructions will help you create a Docker image from the vue-cli and hello-world Node.js application.
+From there you will be able to run the image in a container.

 ### Pre-requisites:
 * Ensure that you have git-scm installed on your local system.
 * Ensure that you have Node.js installed on your local system.
 * Ensure that you have a operational docker installation.

-### High Level Steps for building the container on MacOS:
+### High Level Steps for building the image on MacOS:
 ```
 1. Install Docker Desktop
 2. Install Homebrew